dheurtev/dheurtev/apps/index.md

 # My Favorite software, apps and websites

 ## Introduction ##
-- Strongly encourage the use of package managers
+- Strongly encourage you to use package managers
-- Favors open source software if possible
+- Favor open source software if possible
-- Uses proprietary software if widely used
+- Use proprietary software if widely used
-- Follows the categories and sub-categories of [Microsoft Windows development app](https://docs.microsoft.com/en-us/windows/uwp/publish/category-and-subcategory-table)
+- My classification follows the categories and some sub-categories of [Microsoft Windows development app](https://docs.microsoft.com/en-us/windows/uwp/publish/category-and-subcategory-table)
-- Tagged `in use` if currently using, `past` if past use
+- Tagged `in use` if currently using, `past` if past use, `EXE` for executable, `APP` for Windows Store

 ## Package managers ##
 ### Windows ###
 - [Chocolatey](https://chocolatey.org/) : Free or paid version - [Github](https://github.com/chocolatey)  `Apache v2 License` `in use`
 - [Scoop](https://scoop.sh/): Free - [Github](https://github.com/ScoopInstaller) `UNLICENSE` or `MIT` `in use`

-### Apple ###
+### Apple or Linux ###
+- [https://brew.sh/](Homebrew): The Missing Package Manager for macOS (or Linux)

 ## How to search for an app of a software ##
 ### For home users ###